arcade-cabinet/dragons-labyrinth/memory-bank/projectDesign.md

 3. **Component Independence**: Each component works standalone and in combination
 4. **Performance by Design**: Mobile-friendly optimization from the start
 5. **Horror-First Narrative**: Every system reinforces the growing dread
+6. **Infinite Algorithmic World**: Distance = progression, corruption spreads from dragon mathematically
+7. **Direct ECS Architecture**: No database layer, components are the source of truth

 ---